 Step 2: Complete a Nursing Program (One to Four Years)

 Aspiring nurse case managers must first earn a nursing degree.
 They can earn either an associate’s or bachelors’ in nursing.
-While accelerated associate-level programs can be completed in as little as a year, most take two years to complete.
+While accelerated associate-level programs can be completed in as little as a year, most take two years.
 Bachelor’s degree programs take four years to complete.
 It should be noted that most nursing case managers have at least a bachelor’s degree.

 Step 3: Pass State Required Test (Timelines Vary)

-In order to become a registered nurse, candidates must pass a state licensing exam.
-Requirements can vary by state, so it is essential for aspiring nurses to contact their state’s board of nursing to ensure they take the correct exam and have the necessary credentials.
+To become a registered nurse, candidates must pass a state licensing exam.
+Requirements can vary by state, so aspiring nurses must contact their state’s board of nursing to ensure they take the correct exam and have the necessary credentials.
 Most states require candidates to pass the National Council Licensure Examination (NCLEX) offered by the National Council of State Boards of Nursing (NCSBN).

 Step 4: Apply for State Licensure (Timelines Varies)